PM-Notes/Prince2/README.md

 - Once the Quality Review is compelte, the product is Approved by the appropriate management person or group.

 ### Quality Review Roles
-Chair - Conducts review
-Presenter - Introduces the product to the reviewers and represents the Producers of the product.
+Chair - Conducts review and **checks the product is ready for review** Presenter - Introduces the product to the reviewers and represents the Producers of the product.
-Reviewer - Reviews the product
-Administrator - Administrative suport to the Chair, records results and recommends actions.
+Reviewer - Reviews the product and **checks it against its quality criteria** Administrator - Administrative suport to the Chair, records results and recommends actions.

 The above are roles not people, as such the minimum number of people who can carry out a review is 2